 - Place 1 tablespoon of mincemeat into each pastry case.

-- Roll the second half of the pastry in the same way, and cut smaller disks to form the lids of the mince pies
+- Roll the second quarter of the pastry in the same way, and cut smaller disks to form the lids of the mince pies

 - Moisten the edges of the filled cases with a little water and place the lids on top.
 Press gently all around to seal.